RTEMS/rtems-docs/c-user/interrupt_manager.rst

     NONE

 DESCRIPTION:
     Interrupts will be disabled.
-On SMP configurations this directive acquires a SMP lock.
+In SMP configurations, this directive acquires an SMP lock.

 NOTES:
     This directive will not cause the calling thread to be preempted.
 This